Reliance Industries: Shareholding

 The number of shares of RIL are approx. 644.51 crore (6.44 billion).
-The promoter group, the Ambani family, holds 49.11% of the total shares whereas the remaining 50.89% shares are held by public shareholders, including FII and corporate bodies.
-Life Insurance Corporation of India is the largest non-promoter investor in the company, with 7.98% shareholding.
+The promoter group, the Ambani family, holds 50.39% of the total shares whereas the remaining 49.61% shares are held by public shareholders, including FII and corporate bodies.
+Life Insurance Corporation of India, public sector company, is the largest non-promoter investor in the company, with 6.49% shareholding.